LifeWay Christian Resources: History

-In 1891 James Marion Frost, a 43-year-old pastor, founded "The Sunday School Board of the Southern Baptist Convention" after that year's annual SBC meeting in Birmingham, Alabama.
-In 1925, the Board began operating retail bookstores under the name "Baptist Book Store".
-According to Jeffrey Gros, the Sunday School Board was "one of the principal sources of literacy across the South."
+The story of Lifeway Christian Resources begins in 1891, when James Marion Frost, a 43-year-old pastor, founded "The Sunday School Board of the Southern Baptist Convention" after that year's annual SBC meeting in Birmingham, Alabama.
+Frost carried a bold and untested vision, but he laid the foundation for what Lifeway would ultimately become.
+His early leadership was brief, ending in 1893, but his dream endured.